 Transport Around Bali

-For information on how to get around Bali, we recommend checking out 12Go Asia.
+For information on how to get around Bali, we recommend checking out Bookaway or 12Go Asia.
 We also use the Skyscanner App to help us find cheap flights within the country.
 The Bluebird taxi app is also very useful when in the main towns in Bali.
+Sadly, other convenient services like Grab are generally frowned upon due to the taxi monopoly.
+While you can still use it, be very discreet about it as the local taxi drivers aren’t too happy with it.